Where is Heidelberg University located?

 When are the intakes and application deadlines?

 - Fall semester(starting in August).
-Admission deadline is June 1.
+Early action deadline is December 1.
+Final admission deadline is June 1.

 - Spring semester (starting in January).
 Admission deadline is November 1.
 Not available for MBA applicants.

 - Summer semester (starting in May or June).
 Admission deadline is April 1.
-Not available for MBA or undergraduate applicants.
+Not undergraduate applicants.
+MBA applicants must apply for this deadline if needing leveling courses.

 Applicants submitting documents after these deadlines may not be admitted but may switch to a later semester.